sanky2501/Google-Maps-Android-App/README.md

-# Map
+# Google Maps Android App

-This is the android app of Dtecting Live Location.
+Intergration of the google maps in the android app.